Harper's 3 helps cold-shooting Tigers beat Charleston 62-58 - WDEF

 AP Photo/Denis Poroy

-Auburn, playing under the cloud of a federal investigation into corruption in college basketball, overcame a horrible shooting performance to win in its first NCAA Tournament appearance since 2003.
-But it survived in part because Charleston committed 21 turnovers.
+Playing under the cloud of a federal investigation into corruption in college basketball, Auburn overcame a horrible shooting performance to win in its first NCAA Tournament appearance since 2003.
+But the Tigers survived only in part because they forced Charleston into 21 turnovers.

+“This is special and I think our guys appreciate it,” Auburn coach Bruce Pearl said.

 Mustapha Heron scored 16 points for Auburn (26-7), which shot only 35.6 percent overall (21 of 59) and just 20.8 percent from 3-point range (5 of 24).

 The biggest shot to go down for the Tigers was Harper’s deep 3 that gave them a 59-56 lead.
-He finished 1 of 7, including 1 of 4 from behind the arc.
+He finished 1 of 7, including 1 for 4 from behind the arc.

+“We put him in a ball screen to try to get him the advantage and they went under the ball screen,” Pearl said.
+“I want those guys to be able to have the freedom to take and make those shots.

+“Look, we don’t have a dominating post player,” the coach added.
+“We get inside off of drives, off of slips and ball screens.
+We don’t post up.
+So we better knock down some 3s.
+That’s our game.
+We’ve done it all year long and we made enough tonight to win the game.”

 The Cougars (26-8) pulled to 61-58 when Grant Riller made one of two free throws with 20.4 seconds left.